 The No. 1 enemy of fun?
 Discomfort.
 Case in point: If your guests are sweating to proverbial death at your outdoor reception or getting eaten alive by mosquitos, they might not enjoy the signature cocktails or epic dessert bar you so carefully crafted.
 Consider what your guests will go through at your wedding, Two Little Birds Planning owner Jaclyn Fisher says, and then go from there.

-For example, if you're hosting an outdoor fête with a chance of serious heat on the side, consider greeting your guests with cold lemonade or tea.
-Conversely, winter wedding guests would love a cup of hot cider or cocoa when they arrive, she says.
 "A basket of flip flops near the dance floor is a much appreciated gift for your guests' tired, dancing feet," she adds.
 "And be ready with amenities in the restrooms full of items that your guests might need including mints, safety pins, and a sewing kit.
 These little extras will make your guests feel well taken care of."

 Keep the Party Moving